 Your camera has the power to tell a story to the world.
-Whether it's a story of injustice, acclaim or scenic beauty, all it takes is a professional behind the lens.
+Whether it's a portrait, a product, journalism or landscape.
+It takes a trained professional photographer behind the lens.

-Get the artistic and technical skills you need to tell your story at with a photography degree at Colorado Mountain College.
+Get the still image and video skills you need with a photography degree from Colorado Mountain College.
 You'll have access to one of the most-photographed mountain ranges in the world — right outside your door!

 Colorado Mountain College offers:

-- Access to internationally renown ski area, events, concerts and competitions
+- Access to world-class ski area, events, concerts and competitions

-- A photography degree curriculum that prepares students to enter the workforce
+- A photography degree curriculum that prepares you to enter the workforce

-Colorado Mountain College is surrounded by photography-loving mountain communities.
-From local galleries and artists' collectives to monthly art walks and award-winning exhibits, you'll have several outlets to showcase your work.
+Colorado Mountain College is surrounded by mountain communities rich with visual arts.
+From local galleries and artists' collectives to monthly art walks and award-winning exhibits, you'll have many off-campus options.

 Hands-on Professional Photography Training